steve-obrien/nimo/README.md

-Nimon
+Nimo
 =====

-Nimon the deamon!
-Nimon is a server monitoring tool.
+Nimo the Deamon!
+Nimo is a server monitoring tool.
 It periodically polls the system and posts stats on server performance to a server monitoring application

 Install